lbain/lucybain/source/blog/2015/10-20-css-flexbox-in-action.md

 ### Add the author

 The other element that can shrink is the author.
 From the designs the author, branch details and PR status are all to the left, so I’ll group these all together in my HTML.
-We’ll add this next layer of wrapping to make sure the author can shrink, the PR status cannot shink, and the braches continue to shrink as expected.
+We’ll add this next layer of wrapping to make sure the author can shrink, the PR status cannot shink, and the branches continue to shrink as expected.

 [New HTML:](/blog/2015/pr-header/author-branches-status)